gpierzynski/zombies/README.md

 inside, they will proceed to chase the player.

 ## How to Play
-The player can move left, right, up, and/or down using the standard W-A-S-D keys.
+The player can move up, left, down, and/or right using the standard W-A-S-D keys.

 `W - UP`